marshareb/marshareb.github.io/_posts/2025-6-18-Reparameterizations.md

 $$ \varphi^u_X(x) := - \frac{d}{dt}\Big|_{t=0} \log \|\det(X^t|_{E^u(x)})\|,$$

 and it is well-known this is Holder continuous.
+In fact, the regularity of this potential matches the regularity of the Anosov splitting.
 It can be shown that the equilibrium state for this potential is the volume measure, and furthermore we have the following:

 **Theorem:** We have